DegreeCalc

 New Mexico College Costs Overview

 New Mexico is home to 5+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at NM public universities is $7,400 per year, which is 32% below the national average of $10,940.
+The average in-state tuition at NM public universities is $7,400 per year, which is 32% below the national planning benchmark of $10,940.
 When you add room and board ($10,200/year), the total annual cost of attending a public university in New Mexico reaches $17,600.

 Private universities in New Mexico average $24,200 per year in tuition alone, making a 4-year private degree approximately $137,600 including room and board.
 For students seeking a more affordable path, New Mexico community colleges charge an average of just $2,200 per year, offering significant savings for the first two years before transferring to a four-year institution.